ALBERTA HOSPICE PALLIATIVE CARE ASSOCIATION BY-LAWS

 The Alberta Hospice Palliative Care Association engages in education, advocacy, and provision of resources to achieve comprehensive and quality hospice palliative and end of life care for all Albertans.

-1. In this by-law and all other by-laws of the Palliative Care Association of Alberta (the “Society”), unless the context otherwise specifies or requires:
+1. In this by-law and all other by-laws of the Alberta Hospice Palliative Care Association (the “Society”), unless the context otherwise specifies or requires:

-(b) “Regulations” means the Regulations made under the Act as from time to time amended and every regulation that may be substituted therefor and, in the case of such substitution, any references in the by-laws of the Society to provisions of the Regulations shall be read as references to the substituted provisions therefor in the new regulations;
+(b) “Regulations” means the Regulations made under the Act as from time to time amended and every regulation that may be substituted therefore and, in the case of such substitution, any references in the By-laws of the Society to provisions of the Regulations shall be read as references to the substituted provisions therefor in the new regulations;

 (c) “By-law” means any by-law of the Society from time to time in force and effect;